cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-02-06-what-is-your-bus-factor.md

 ---
 layout: post
-title: What is Your Bus Factor?
+title: Bus Factor of One is Hellish
 subtitle: Why should you care about it?
 tags: management
 description: TODO